OpenNebula/docs/source/operation/vm_setup/add_content.rst

   - Add the installation medium to a OpenNebula datastore.
 Usually it will be a OS installation CD-ROM/DVD.
   - Create a DATABLOCK image of the desired capacity to install the OS.
 Once created change its type to OS and make it persistent.
   - Create a new template using the previous two images.
 Make sure to set the OS/BOOT parameter to cdrom and enable the VNC console.
-  - Instantiate the template and install the OS and any additional software
+  - Instantiate the template and install the OS and any additional software.
+You can find specific instructions to install contextualization packages in the other two sections of this guide.
   - Once you are done, shutdown the VM

 -  **Use the OpenNebula Marketplace**.
 Go to the marketplace tab in Sunstone, and simply pick a disk image with the OS and Hypervisor of your choice.